-4 This component, "MP Lines of Business," is no longer in use.
+10 This component, "MP Lines of Business," is no longer in use.

-5 In the Matter of Minn.
+11 In the Matter of Minn.
 Power's (MP's) Petition for Approval of Affiliate Int.
 Between ALLETE, Inc. and ALLETE Clean Energy (ACE), Docket No. E015/AI-15-712, ORDER at 11 (Jan.
 14, 2016) (quoting Minnesota Power's explanation of the corporate equity allocator).

-- Q. Do you believe that the corporate equity allocator is superior to the expenses less purchased goods sold allocator and does not harm customers? - A. Yes.
-In addition to the corporate equity allocator providing a better allocation of costs in alignment with the actual value of each entity, the use of the expenses less purchased goods sold allocator could result in higher allocations to Minnesota Power and its customers over time as a result of fluctuations in expenditures at Minnesota Power. - 7
+Q. Does use of the corporate equity allocator for Board of Directors, Investor Relations, and Audit Services harm customers?

+- A. No. To the contrary, the use of the "expenses less purchased goods sold" allocator could result in higher allocations to Minnesota Power and its customers over time as a result of fluctuations in expenditures at Minnesota Power. - 6 - 7 8